KasiePatricia/bootstrap-project/README.md

 headers : ‘Bearer ‘ + token
 ```

-We hope you find the support and care you need through **Therapy App**.
+We hope you find the support and care you need through **Therapyly**.